michael-y-lee/Portfolio-Allocation-with-Reinforcement-Learning/website/results.md

 ## Real Dataset - Two Asset Portfolio

 We begin our evaluation of the real-world data by testing the PG Methods on a two asset portfolio containing MTUM (the higher return asset) and EFAV (the lower volatility asset) to check for model convergence and correct operation.
 For each algorithm, we train our models for five different cases of ***λ***: 0, 0.2, 0.5, 0.8, and 1 to see how these algorithms select a portfolio which balances between different levels of risk and reward.
-We discuss our findings for the ***λ = 0*** (minimum volatility) and ***λ = 1*** (maximum return) cases in this section.
+We discuss our findings for the ***λ = 0*** (minimum volatility) and ***λ = 1*** (maximum return) cases as well as the impact of ***λ*** in asset allocation in this section.
 Please refer to Appendix B, Section 8.2 for the results of the ***λ*** = 0.2, 0.5, and 0.8 cases.

 #### Two Asset Portfolio REINFORCE